 03:05:02.
 Students may comment on institutional programs and services by submitting written

-Student Comments to the Vice President for Student Affairs.
+Student Comments to the Dean of Enrollment Management & Dean of Students.
 Comments may include complaints, compliments or suggestions for improving College services.
 A

 final grade appeal is possible when a student believes he or she has received an incorrect final grade.